kalesaurabh1103/Pizza-_Sales_Analysis/README.md

 Category-specific Insights: Determined the top 3 most ordered pizza types based on revenue for each pizza category.

 Tools and Technologies
-SQL: Utilized for querying the database, data manipulation, and extracting insights.
+MY SQL: Utilized for querying the database, data manipulation, and extracting insights.